ynkmfs123/ImageRegistration/readme.md

 3. Use data in `/data` for quick tests, and view animations in `/video` to see qualitative results.

+4. The GRE program depends on essential Python modules stored in the `/modules` directory.

 ---

 ##  About